 Join us to pray live via Zoom videoconference at 8:30 a.m.
 ET using the following link: Zoom Link for Daily Morning Prayer

-Almighty God have mercy on us, forgive us all our sins through our Lord Jesus Christ, strengthen us in all goodness, and by the power of the Holy Spirit keep us in eternal life.
+Almighty God have mercy on us, forgive us all our sins through the grace of Jesus Christ, strengthen us in all goodness, and by the power of the Holy Spirit keep us in eternal life.
 Amen.

 Lord, open our lips.

 And our mouth shall proclaim your praise.

 Be joyful in the Lord, all you lands; *

 serve the Lord with gladness

 and come before his presence with a song.

 Know this: The Lord himself is God; *